ajaybnl/youtube_mp3_all_playlist_downloader/README.md

-# playlist_downloader
+# 🎶 Playlist Downloader

-### Youtube playlist to mp3 files downloader (Download multiple Mp3 files at once)
+### Convert YouTube Playlists to MP3 Files with Ease!
+*Download multiple MP3 files at once directly from YouTube playlists.*

+---

-## You need:
+## 🌟 Requirements
- Local / Raspberry / Remote Php Server (Xmapp or Easyphp) (Optional) Browser Extention for unintrupted downloads: Chrono Download Manager For Chrome (Disable the 'Show notification when download completes' setting in Chrono Download Manager for ease.)
+- **Local / Raspberry Pi / Remote PHP Server** (e.g., XAMPP or EasyPHP)
+- **(Optional)**: For uninterrupted downloads, use [Chrono Download Manager for Chrome](https://chrome.google.com/webstore/detail/chrono-download-manager/), and disable *"Show notification when download completes"* for a seamless experience.

+---

-## Deploy:
+## 🚀 Deployment
-Upload everything in this repo to www folder of your server. (for Xmapp put files in 'htdocs')
+1. Upload all files in this repository to your server's `www` folder.
+   - For XAMPP, place files in the `htdocs` folder.

+---

-## Downloading:
+## 📥 Downloading
-Browse your local/remote server's http://XXXXXXXX/index.php
-> You will see a Textbox, fill youtube playlist url, and click 'Download'.

-It will start downloading all Playlist Urls as Mp3 files on your browser.
+1. Open your server’s URL in a browser: `http://[YOUR_SERVER_ADDRESS]/index.php`.
+2. Enter the YouTube playlist URL in the textbox and click **Download**.

+> The download process will begin, with each video in the playlist converted to an MP3 file on your browser.
-> The progress bar will progress according to playlist urls.
+> A progress bar will indicate the download status for each playlist item.

+⚠️ **Important**: When prompted, make sure to allow "multiple downloads" for pop-ups.
-_You have to enable 'allow multiple downloads' window when popups. after downloads are finished, the script will stop and show 'All Files Downloaded' and progressbar will be at 100%._
+Once all downloads are complete, the script will display **"All Files Downloaded"** and the progress bar will reach 100%.

+---

-## Smart features:
+## 🤖 Smart Features
-**The script records the downloaded urls** , if you refresh the page then the urls will be not re-download, only which urls have error will be re-downloaded it saves all done urls to 'downloaded_urls_XXXXXXX.txt' the last chars are a unique id which was set in your browser cookie.

-Normally the script remembers the downloaded urls, if a later downloaded playlist has same urls as some previous playlist, it will skip the already done urls.
-If you download the playlist from another pc or browser, then it will not remember this part because the cookie will be re-generated for it.
+- **Avoid Duplicate Downloads**:
+  The script keeps track of downloaded URLs.
+If you refresh or revisit, only the undownloaded URLs will be processed.
+  A record of completed downloads is saved in a file named `downloaded_urls_[SESSION_ID].txt`.

+- **Automatic Skip**:
+  Previousl